 Safety

-• Safety outcomes in select subgroups related to treatment history in both the ITT and as-treated population in the CARTITUDE-4 study has not yet been reported.
+• Safety outcomes in select subgroups related to treatment history in both the ITT and as-treated population in the CARTITUDE-4 study have not yet been reported.

 CARTITUDE-4 Subgroup Analysis in Patients with Functional High-Risk MM